chrismits/2048/README.md

 # 2048

-This is my C++ implementation of the mobile hit puzzle game 2048.
+This is my command-line implementation of the mobile hit puzzle game 2048.
 There are two versions of this project.

 Version 1:
 Classic scored mode